Course details

 - Evaluate the nature and purpose of accounting information.

-- Apply generally accepted accounting principles in the analysis and recording of business transactions for service and merchandising operations under the Accounting Standards for Private Enterprises (ASPE).
+- Apply generally accepted accounting principles in the analysis and recording of business transactions for service and merchandising operations under Generally Accepted Accounting Principles (GAAP).

 - Apply each step of the accounting cycle.